Camping cabins do not always come to mind as a viable alternative to staying in a motel or hotel.

 They may not be as fancy as most chain motels or hotels, but you can dine in style at local restauants on the money you save.

-Cabins are in 20 Florida State Parks; camping facilities range from rustic to modern.
+Twenty Florida State Parks have comping cabins, and they range from rustic to modern.

 Enjoy a cabin nestled in the hills of Central Florida where you can lounge by the fireplace.